T. Brandon Waddell

 “I get briefed all day by people around the world, [Brandon’s briefing] was a model—among the clearest, most thoughtful, and most informative I’ve ever gotten.”

 Appellate Practice.
-In his two and a half years clerking for the United States Court of Appeals, Brandon developed a deep understanding of federal civil and criminal appellate practice.
-Since then, he has adapted his knowledge of federal appellate procedure and strategy to several appeals before Georgia’s state appellate courts.
-Brandon applies this unique experience as an integral member of Caplan Cobb’s appellate practice.
+In his two and a half years clerking for the United States Court of Appeals, Brandon developed a deep understanding of federal appellate practice.
+Since then, Brandon has represented parties and provided guidance in numerous appellate proceedings in state and federal courts in Georgia and elsewhere.

 Federal Litigation.
-As a former federal district and appellate law clerk, Brandon has an intimate understanding of federal practice and procedure, both in the criminal and civil realms.
-Brandon has also regularly dealt with both individual and class-based constitutional claims, and claims based on employment discrimination statutes, RICO, the False Claims Act, copyright law, the Federal Tort Claims Act, the Telephone Consumer Protection Act, 42 U.S.C. § 1983, the Fair Credit Reporting Act, the Fair Debt Collection Practices Act, habeas corpus, the federal Sentencing Guidelines, and others.
+As a former federal district and appellate law clerk, Brandon has an intimate understanding of federal practice and procedure.
+In his regular practice in federal court, Brandon represents clients in cases raising both individual and class-based constitutional claims, as well as claims arising from federal statutes including the Sherman Act, Lanham Act, the Securities and Exchange Act, employment-discrimination statutes, RICO, the False Claims Act, copyright law, the Federal Tort Claims Act, the Telephone Consumer Protection Act, 42 U.S.C. § 1983, the Federal Communications Act, and others.

 J.D., magna cum laude, Vanderbilt University Law School